 Between the years 1976 and 1983 approximately 30,000 Argentinian citizens were abducted, taken to secret detention centers, tortured and murdered in a systematic campaign of genocide.
 The military junta then in power, performed this action with impunity, brazenly arresting whomever they chose and imprisoning them without trial or Habeus Corpus.
 Prisoners were sadistically tortured as a form of terror, and finally the attempt was made to disappear them, either by burial after execution in mass graves or by dropping them, drugged but alive, from planes into the sea.
 No one was safe.
 Tortured victims often named anyone they could think of to stop the pain.
 Arrests became almost arbitrary, thereby enhancing the terror.
 Ironically, cynically, the action was billed as a "War Against Terror."

-The exhibit in the gallery features Carlson's latest set of portraits, a large group portaits of a "disappeared" family, a projected animation, and explanatory texts.
-Aparecidos! will be discussed by Carlson, and Prof. Berel Lutsky at the UW Manitowoc Faculty Colluquium on friday Nov.
+The exhibit in the gallery features Carlson's latest set of portraits, a large group portait of a "disappeared" family, a projected animation, and explanatory texts.
+Aparecidos! will be discussed by Carlson, and Prof. Berel Lutsky at the UW Manitowoc Faculty Colluquium on Friday, Nov.
 22 at 3:30 in H102.